comet-dev/CometJS/CONTRIBUTING.md

 ### If you want to contribute to this project, here are some **guidelines**.
 - Before filing a bug, please send some evidence of what happened.
 - Before making a pull request, please make sure it's for a major update of configuration.
-- Make a *update log* of what you have done to keep track of everything you have made and updated.

 *Thank you for contributing!*